grantcurell/grantcurell.github.io/docs/Notes on nodejs/README.md

 }
 ```

 Your prop name should be the word on, plus your event type.
-If you are listening for a “click” event, then you name your prop onClick.
-If you are listening for a “keyPress” event, then you name your prop onKeyPress:
+If you are listening for a "click" event, then you name your prop onClick.
+If you are listening for a "keyPress" event, then you name your prop onKeyPress:

 ```javascript
 class MyClass extends React.Component {